matt-culbert/matt-culbert.github.io/_posts/2024-7-11-Building-A-Detection-Lab-Around-Suricata.md

 ln -sf /usr/local/libdata/pkgconfig/lua-5.4.pc /usr/local/libdata/pkgconfig/lua.pc
 ```

->[!WARNING]
+> **WARNING**
->The file `lauxlib.h` is not misspelled and you may have misread it the first time.
+> The file `lauxlib.h` is not misspelled and you may have misread it the first time.
 Trying to look out for all the other people reading things too quickly like myself.

 We're getting close to the end, I promise.
 Two more edits to make sure Lua can be found.
 Still in your new Suricata directory, run `setenv LUA_CFLAGS "-I/usr/local/include/lua5.4"` and `setenv LUA_LIBS "-L/usr/local/lib -llua-5.4"`.
 These are to set compiler flags in the `Makefile`.
 Now it's finally time to run configure `./configure --enable-lua --with-lua=/usr/local/lib` followed by `make && make install-full` to complete the setup.
 Then just restart the service and when `suricata --build-info | grep LUA` is run again, it shows as enabled.

->[!TIP]
+> **NOTE**
->Some of the absolute paths I have used may be different for you.
+> Some of the absolute paths I have used may be different for you.
 If you use one and find that it results in an error while running `make`, be sure to re-run `configure` after each adjustment you do before you try and run `make` again.
 Some errors may require you to go back a step further and run `./autogen.sh` before `configure`.
 When all else fails, start from the top with `make clean`, followed by `./autogen.sh`, `configure`, and `make`

 In addition to Lua being enabled, if you run `suricata --build-info | grep yes` you can see all the enabled components.
 Among these, `JA4` is there.
 ## Writing Lua Scripts